All clinical program faculty will be participating in student recruitment for the 2019-20 academic year.

 The Ph.D. program in Clinical Psychology at the University of Arkansas follows the scientist-practitioner model of training.
-Our premise is that doctoral training in clinical psychology prepares individuals to be skilled mental health service providers as well as competent researchers.
+Our premise is that doctoral training in clinical psychology prepares individuals to be scientifically informed mental health service providers as well as clinically informed researchers.
 Because many of our graduates will seek applied, direct service positions, we take seriously the role of training competent clinicians.
 We also actively recruit and intensively train students whose aspire to be clinical scientists and whose research interests match that of the faculty.
 Academic coursework, clinical practica, and research training are designed to promote the development of competency in both areas.
 Our goal is to train students who are capable of applying psychological theory, research methodology, and clinical skills to complex clinical problems and diverse populations.
 The Program is accredited by the American Psychological Association*.

 Generalist approach to clinical training.
 We recognize that all students require broad clinical training that spans a range